leticiafossato/ironhack-projects/Week4 - Fortnite/README.md

 Also, I want to compare my account stats with pro-players.<br>

 ## What is Fortnite?
-It's a FPS Online Game.
-To win the match, you need to be the last one to survive.<br>
+It's a FPS Online Game.<br>
+To win a match, you need to be the last one to survive.<br>
 You can shot and also construct to deffend yourself.<br>
 The Game Have 4 Modes: Solo, Duo, Squad, Creative.<br> Here, will be analyzed only informations about Solo.